nozel-org/freebsd-backupbot/README.md

 ## Features
 * **Easy to use**: get started in just a couple of minutes.
-* **Backup files and mysql databases**: daily and weekly backups with optional compression and encryption.
+* **Backup files and mysql databases**: daily and weekly backups with optional compression, splitting and encryption.
 * **Configurable settings**: customize your backups, ownership, permissions, retention, schedule and random delay.
 * **Made for FreeBSD**: compatible with basic shell.